Grand Teton via Upper Exum

 Wall Street to Golden Staircase

 Wall Street is a 5-10' ledge leading from Wall Street Couloir (aka Exum Gully) to Exum Ridge.
 If you know where to look, it's easy to spot from the Lower Saddle.
+(I didn't.)
 The ledge is on the west side of the ridge, so it's shaded in the morning.

 At Step Across, the ledge narrows to 6" without good handholds above.
 I planned to apply upward leverage to an overhanging rock to increase friction from my shoes and side-step across.
 There's also a lower variation.

 I found the problem very awkward.
 Crouched down, feet on a narrow ledge, my butt hung over 2,000' of air.
-I hoped that upward leverage would lend enough friction to my approach shoes.
+I hoped that upward pressure would lend enough friction to my approach shoes.
 (It did.)
 According to Wyoming Whiskey, it's a bit easier (and safer) to take the lower ledge variation.

 Still warming up in the sun at the top, we reorganized gear.
-To shorten the rope, my partner coiled ~half around his body, then hitched to his harness.
+To shorten the rope, my partner coiled ~half around his body, then hitched it to his harness.

 Wind Tunnel to Friction Pitch